 - Frequent episodes of severe hypoglycaemia carry a risk of adverse effects in the CNS.

 - Hypoglycaemia and hyperammonaemia may cause cerebral oedema and prolonged coma.

-The Department of Health introduced routine medium-chain acyl-CoA dehydrogenase (MCAD) deficiency screening in the neonatal blood spot from February 2009.
+The Department of Health introduced routine MCAD deficiency screening in the neonatal blood spot screen from February 2009.

 Further reading & references

 - Acyl-CoA Dehydrogenase, medium-chain, deficiency of, ACADMD; Online Mendelian Inheritance in Man (OMIM)

 - Carroll JC, Gibbons CA, Blaine SM, et al; Genetics: newborn screening for MCAD deficiency.
 Can Fam Physician.
 2009 May;55(5):487.